leodeslf/leaf/src/content/notes/ui/visual_elements_of_ui_design.md

 Size: Must be related to the size of the *cursor*, *finger* and the *screen*.
 Shape: Meaningful for *functionality*, depending on its *label* and the *screen*.
-Color: It can make it easy to recognise *what a button is made for* (even without a label).
+Color: It can make it easy to recognize *what a button is made for* (even without a label).
 Dimension: Making a button *similar* to a real one, makes the UI intuitive.
-System: Buttons need to have a *logic placement* on screen to make sense by themself.
+System: Buttons need to have a *logic placement* on screen to make sense by thyself.

 ## Not Buttons